Tiefseetauchner/TiefDownConverter/docs/lib_markdown/Chapter 3 - Conversion folders.md

 5) Template processing: Depending on the template type, TiefDown runs XeLaTeX (twice) or Typst on the template file in the conversion folder, optionally passing arguments from a named [processor](#custom-processors).
-EPUB templates invoke Pandoc directly; custom pandoc templates copy the combined output to the final destination.
+EPUB templates invoke Pandoc directly. `CustomPreprocessors` templates copy the combined output as-is to the final destination. `CustomProcessor` templates run a final Pandoc invocation reading the combined Pandoc Native input and passing the configured processor arguments.

 6) Finalization: The produced artifact (e.g. a PDF or EPUB) is then copied to the markdown project’s configured output path.